Stability attributes

 #![feature(...)]

 from any test or doc-test for this API.
-If the feature is used in the compiler or tools, remove it from there as well. - If applicable, change
+If the feature is used in the compiler or tools, remove it from there as well. - If this is a

 rust-lang/rust